 Section C. Non-Member Privilege

-Any member of the faculty, administration, staff, or student body shall have the right to attend meetings of the UFS and to have the floor upon recognition by the presiding officer.
+Any member of the faculty, administration, staff, or student body shall have the right to attend meetings of the UFS and address the UFS if recognized by the presiding officer.

+Section D. Provost’s Announcements and Open Forum

+Each meeting of the UFS shall include announcements of interest to the UFS from the University Provost.
+Each meeting shall also include an Open Forum for dialog between UFS Senators and the Provost.

 Article VI.
 Committees